kevinb22/cobertura-serialized-file-reader/README.md

 - ReaderMain will display which lines were covered by all the tests and how many times each line was executed.

+-The classes in src were originally run in eclipse using the Run Configurations option to specify command line arguments

 lineBasedSerReader
 ------------------
 The lineBasedSerReader is a subclass of the serReader.
 It uses a Integer, Line